klchambers/pp4/README.md

 ### Development

-Development was started by cloning Code Institute's project template (available [here](https://github.com/Code-Institute-Org/p3-template)), and development was carried out in VSCode with changes pushed to GitHub.
+Development was started by cloning Code Institute's project template (available [here](https://github.com/Code-Institute-Org/ci-full-template)), and development was carried out in VSCode with changes pushed to GitHub.

 <a id=contributing></a>

 ### Contributing

 To contribute, make a pull request from the [project repository](https://github.com/klchambers/pp4).
-When merged, any changes will automatically be reflected in the live deployment on Heroku.
+When merged, any changes will be reflected following the next Heroku deployment of the project.
 <a id=deployment></a>

 ### Deployment